David Lindsley presents a little background information on his painting:

 In my early sketches for this painting, I had drawn Captain Moroni holding a sword.
 Looking closer at the scriptures in Alma 46:13, it says that he put on armor and shields - but it gives no mention of a sword.
 Well, I'm sure he had a sword!

-But over the course of several days, I kept thinking about that, and decided to place a shield in his hand instead of a sword.
+Over the course of several days, I decided to place a shield in his hand instead of a sword.
 A sword represents offense, but a shield is defense.
 The Nephites were all about defending themselves from the warring Lamanites.

 Taking a closer look at the flag, please notice that the lettering is actually readable.
 At first glance, most people donít see it, but all the words of the Title of Liberty are actually there, in an ancient-style font.